Participate in our latest project!

 Jenna J. Rapues, MPH is a program liaison for the Community Health Promotion & Equity Branch (CHEP) at the San Francisco Department of Public Health (SFDPH).
 She leads the SFDPH’s Transgender Advisory Group (TAG).
 From 2008-2013, Jenna provided technical assistance to the department’s Community Assessment, System/Program Evaluation and Research (CASPER) workgroup on the development, dissemination and community engagement of the department’s Policy and Principles for Collecting, Coding, and Reporting Social Identity Data (Sex and Gender Guidelines).
 Her efforts aided to gain the approval of the guidelines from the Health Commission.
 In 2010, Ms. Rapues coordinated the department’s Transfemales Empowered to Advance Community Health (TEACH), the first nationally recognized Respondent Driven Sampling (RDS) study recruiting the largest sample of transfemales nationwide.
 The goal of TEACH was update the city’s transfemales sero-prevalence data and evaluate the health and prevention needs of the community.
 She is featured in 3 national articles highlighting the health risks and burdens of disease among transfemales in San Francisco.
 More recently, Ms. Rapues provides technical assistance and leadership in assessing the department’s transgender health programs and services with the goals expanded coordination and support towards the development of a department transgender health action plan..

 Kelly Johnson is a research assistant for Project AFFIRM in San Francisco.
 Kelly is currently a doctoral student at UC Berkeley School of Public Health.
-Prior to working with Project AFFIRM, Kelly was a Program Manager with the Global Health Science research group at the University of California, San Francisco where she managed two HIV behavioral surveillance surveys of Haitian populations in the Dominican Republic.
-She also worked on the SHINE study, an HIV risk and resilience study of transgender female youth in the SF Bay Area.
+Her dissertation uses visual qualitative methods to examine resilience and social support among trans, genderqueer and non-binary adolescents between the ages of 16-20.
+Prior to working with Project AFFIRM, Kelly was a program manager with the Global Health Science research group at the University of California, San Francisco, where she managed two HIV behavioral surveillance surveys of Haitian populations in the Dominican Republic.
+She also worked on the SHINE study, an HIV risk and resilience study of trans-female youth in the SF Bay Area.
 Kelly holds a masters in public health from Johns Hopkins School of Public Health.
-Her research interests include HIV prevention, qualitative methods, transgender health, adolescent health, stigma and resilience.
+Her research interests include adolescent health, qualitative methods, LGBT health, harm reduction, HIV prevention, stigma and resilience.

 Dr. LeBlanc is Health Equity Institute (HEI) Professor of Sociology at SF State.
 LeBlanc earned a Ph.D. in Sociology from The Pennsylvania State University and conducted postdoctoral research at the University of California, Los Angeles, funded by the National Institute of Mental Health.
 His work on societal and individual responses to chronic illness and disability; the social etiology of SOCIAL stress and health; and government programs relating to disability and health care for low-income Americans has been widely published.
 His ongoing research projects examine stress as it emanates from stigmatized identities and social roles, in order to deepen current understandings of stress processes affecting individual health and enduring health inequities at the population level.
 With regard to Project AFFIRM, he is interested in examining stress experiences as they vary across the lifespan, and as people move through critical developmental trajectories, especially those that involve marginalization by the larger society.
 He is currently the Principal Investigator of an NICHD-funded study of the relational context of stress experience and health among same-sex couples (Project SHARe: Stress, Health, and Relationships, funded by the Eunice Kennedy Shriver National Institute of Child Health & Human Development).